 Rationale of the study

-The ELR (ELK1) is a 51.9 kDa recombinant molecule consisting of 24 repeats of a single block made of four hydrophobic pentapeptides (VPGIG) and a positively charged one (VPGKG), while GO comprises of a hydrophobic middle area and negively charged edges.
+The ELR (ELK1) is a 51.9 kDa recombinant molecule consisting of 24 repeats of a single block made of four hydrophobic pentapeptides (VPGIG) and a positively charged one (VPGKG), while GO comprises of a hydrophobic middle area and negatively charged edges.
 Upon printing a solution of the ELK1 into the GO solution (Figure 1a), hydrophobic and electrostatic interactions define ELK1-GO co-assembly and trigger an interfacial diffusion-reaction process that gives rise to a multi-layered membrane (Figure 1b).
 By modulating the way in which both solutions are mixed, it is possible to spatially control this process to easily generate hierarchical tubular structures (Figure 1a).
 In this manner, while the printing nozzle determines the diameter of the tubular structures, it is the bioink that defines the wall thickness and consequently the ultimate resolution of the printing process.
 Futhermore, the resulting tube wall can be designed to exhibit a variety of physiologically-relevant properties such as the capacity to pulsate (Figure 1f and Supplenmentary Movie 1) and tuneable thickness, stiffness, and permeability.
 Consequently, we first conducted experiments and simulations to characterize, standardize, and optimize the printing parameters.
 We then focused on further controlling the printing fidelity and material properties by modulating the concentration of GO.
 Given the potential use of the bioink to biofabricate fluidic devices and perfusable structures, we then conducted a thorough characterization of tube wall permeability with and without cells as well as developed ways to fabricate structures with tuneable and anisotropic permeability.

 Optimization of the printing process